tVitta/COVID-Data-Exploration/README.md

 An exploration and presentation of data related to COVID, updated as of Sept 2023.

 ## The Data
-341,069 datapoints split into two files for the showcase of the JOIN function Found from Our World in Data: https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv
+341,069 datapoints split into two files for the showcase of the JOIN function.
+Found from Our World in Data: https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-data.csv

+## The Analysis
+The analysis of the data was completed in Microsoft's SSMS for SQL SSMS was connected to a local server hosting the data

 ## The Result
 Creation of the Tableau Dashboard below: